jeffseo/EOSC114/Module-2/README.md

 10. **Compare and contrast the meanings and uses of earthquake magnitude and intensity scales**
   1. The amount of energy at the source describes the magnitude (wattage of the light bulb), whereas the experience felt as a result of that energy is the "felt intensity" (amount of light at the place it is used).
 11. **Explain the different magnitude scales, which one is best for large quakes, and why**
+  1. Other **nomograms** or equations (similar but with different coefficients) would be needed to find magnitude from seismograms in different situations, or if a different part of the seismogram was to be used (such as the P-wave amplitude or the S-wave amplitude rather than surface wave amplitude).
 12. **Explain factors that determine earthquake intensity**
   1. Earthquake magnitude:  Larger earthquakes have a much greater capacity to be catastrophic.
 However, this is only true if they occur near human activity.
   2. duration of shaking: Longer shaking will cause more damage.